Financial Aid Process

 Parent Loan for Undergraduate Students – Undergraduate Students Only

-Federal PLUS loans enable parents with good credit histories to borrow money to pay the educational expenses of their children.
+Direct PLUS loans enable parents with good credit histories to borrow money to pay the educational expenses of their children.
 Each child must be a dependent undergraduate student enrolled at least half time in an approved college or university.
-The primary benefit of PLUS Loans is that it allows parents to borrow federally guaranteed low interest loans to help pay for their child’s education.
+The primary benefit of Direct PLUS Loans is that it allows parents to borrow federally guaranteed low interest loans to help pay for their child’s education.
 The loans are not based on need, but when combined with other resources cannot exceed the student’s cost of education.
-The interest rate on the Direct PLUS Loan is fixed at 7.9 percent as of July 1, 2006 and deferments apply only to the loan principal, not interest.
+The interest rate on the Direct PLUS Loan for loans first disbursed on or after July 1, 2018, and before July 1, 2019 is fixed at 7.6 percent.

 Federal Student Aid Eligibility

 The following criteria must be met for a student to be eligible to participate in Federal Student Aid (FSA):

 - Be an admitted student enrolled in an eligible program of study